careydayrit/pantheon-drops-9-manual-composer/README.md

 `lando init --source=pantheon`

 Edit .lando.yml and add the line at the bottom.
-Chane the framework to drupal 9
+Change the framework to drupal 9

 ```
 config: